 Cast iron or stone cookware

 Cast-iron skillets are heavy, and glass stovetops are extremely delicate.
-With cast iron, your number one concern should be cracking or damaging the glass with that heavy skillet.
+If you intend to use any type of stone or cast iron cookware on a glass top, your number one concern should be cracking or damaging the glass with that heavy skillet.

-Do not drag heavy pots across a smooth top cooktop.
+Do not drag anything across a smooth top cooktop.
 Always lift to another area of the cooktop to reduce the risk of scratching.

 Do not allow spills to sit.
 Clean up any spills and boil-overs quickly.
 When cooking sugary substances, take care not to spill these on a smooth top cooktop.
 A sugar substance can discolor the cooktop, leaving yellowish areas on light-colored cook tops that are impossible to remove.
 Clean up all spills quickly.